carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 Cons:

--   Makes it harder to list imports using tools like `grep`.
+-   Makes it harder to find files importing a package or library using tools like `grep`.

 One concern has been that a mix of `import` and `imports` syntax would be confusing to users: we should only allow one.